- Agronomic: sugarcane

 - Sustainable Communities: new business opportunities, urban agriculture, urban/rural integration, sustainability measures

-- Survey Pacific island species experts and local agriculture and forestry professionals to select 32 promising crop species to be covered by the project.
+The Major Participants and Advisors, along with other Pacific island species experts and local agriculture and forestry professionals in the Pacific, will select the 32 promising crop species to be covered by the project.
+This will take place first as a survey of participants, then a group consensus process to determine the final list.